 On 6th May 1965 it was agreed to allow ladies to join the Club.
 They were only allowed to be associate members paying £1 subscription

-In 1968 the pair representing the Club in the Scottish Championship reached the last sixteen, but were defeated at Queens Park.
+In 1968 the pair of Eck Brown and Laing Robson representing the Club in the Scottish Championship reached the last sixteen, but was defeated at Queens Park.